Jason Mohammad's Quiz Break - Terms and Conditions

 4. The top two entrants will play head to head on air, following instructions given out on air.

 5. Entrants must be available on the telephone number given to the production team.
 If after reasonable attempts an entrant cannot be contacted, the next best entrant will be selected and contact attempted.

 6. The on air game will be points-based and held over several rounds, the winner will be the entrant with the most points.
 In the event of a tie, a tie-breaker will be actioned.
 The winner of that day’s competition will be added to the leader-board of winning scores and play for the daily prize following the on-air instructions.

 7. The two highest scoring winners from the competition rounds Monday to Thursday will go on-air on the Friday of that week to play head to head following the same mechanism, with the winner having the chance to play for the weekly prize following the on-air instructions.

 8. Everyone who plays on air will receive a pen.
-The daily winner will have the opportunity to play for a porridge bowl.
+The daily winner will have the opportunity to play for a mug.
 The winner of the Friday competition round will have the chance to play for an umbrella.

 9. The prize is stated as above.
 There is no cash alternative and the prizes cannot be sold or transferred in any circumstances.

 10. The BBC's decision as to entrants taking part and winners is final.
 No correspondence relating to the competition will be entered into.